Sebazzz/sebazzz.github.io/_posts/2020-10-25-creality-cr6-start-print-without-drooping.md

 To resolve this you need a different start gcode in your slicer.

+*Note: If you are using the [CR-6 community firmware 5 beta or higher](https://github.com/CR6Community/) there is [an update gcode available here](/blog/2021/02/11/creality-cr6-community-firmware-start-print-without-drooping).*

 The gcode I made resolves the issue:

 ```